spacedustlab/spacedustlab.github.io/_tabs/about.md

 order: 4
 title: Archives of a Space Dust
 ---
-This is the archives of a space dust for studying quantum computing, development, and GenAI.
+An archive of space dust for delving into quantum computing, generative AI, and the chemistry of named reactions.

 ## About me